Sal Cannella (American football): New Orleans Breakers

 Cannella was drafted number 2 overall in the tight end's phase of the 2022 USFL draft by the New Orleans Breakers.
 During the season, Cannella accumulated 34 receptions for 368 yards, with two touchdowns, and was named to the All-USFL Team.

 Green Bay Packers

-On July 20, 2022, the Green Bay Packers announced that they had signed Sal Cannella.
-Cannella was cut by the team on August 16, 2022.
+On July 20, 2022, the Green Bay Packers announced that they had signed Cannella.
+Cannella was cut by the team on August 16.

-Arlington Renegades (first stint)
+Arlington Renegades

 Cannella was drafted 7th overall in the Skill Positions Phase of the 2023 XFL draft by the Arlington Renegades.
 He was the first tight end selected.
-During the regular season, he was targeted 63 times and made 42 receptions for 415 yards.
+During the regular season, Cannella was targeted 63 times and made 42 receptions for 415 yards.
 He was the Renegades' leading receiver, and was also second among receiving yards for tight ends, behind only Cody Latimer.
-He later won the 2023 XFL Championship Game with the Renegades.
+Cannella later won the 2023 XFL Championship Game with the Renegades.
 He was released from his contract on August 21, 2023.